MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/cert-chain-gen-scripts/README.md

     <img width="700" src="./media/dev_cert_cmd.png"></p>

-3. Upon successful execution of device certificate script, a new folder (named after the Common Name) is created inside the `../cert-chain-gen-scripts/devcerts` folder as shown in following screenshot
+3. Upon successful execution of device certificate script, a new folder (named after the Common Name) is created inside the `../cert-chain-gen-scripts/devcerts` folder as shown in following screenshot.
+The device certificate corresponds to the `<Common_Name>.pem` file and the device key corresponds to the `<Common_Name>.key` file:

     <img width="300" src="./media/dev_cert_files.png"></p>

-4. In order to modify the default subject identifier information, you can open the *create_device_certificate.sh* file and update the following macros:
+4. [OPTIONAL] In order to modify the default subject identifier information, you can open the *create_device_certificate.sh* file and update the following macros:

     <img width="600" src="./media/dev_cert_sub_info.png"></p>